I Want to Bid, What Do I Do?

 All procurement exercises are different so ensure you fully read (and reread) the procurement exercise documents to understand:

-• What are the tender timescales e.g. the timescales for being able to raise questions with the procurement officer? the tender deadline?
+• what are the tender timescales e.g. the timescales for being able to raise questions with the buyer? the tender deadline?

 Some Contract Notices include the estimated budget for the contract: use this information to help you decide if your organisation should bid or not.